gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 People who are deaf, hard of hearing, or sign language-fluent may struggle with written captions as it's their second language.
 Sign language interpretation also enhances the experience by conveying intonation, emotion, and meaningful audio information.

-- To book sign language interpretation for GC conferences and events, please visit: [Sign language interpretation services – Translation Bureau’s language services and tools (tpsgc-pwgsc.gc.ca)<span class="fas fa-external-link-square-alt mrgn-lft-sm mrgn-rght-sm" aria-hidden="true"></span><span class="wb-inv"> Internal link</span>](https://gcintranet.tpsgc-pwgsc.gc.ca/bt-tb/interpretation/signe-sign-eng.html)
+- To book sign language interpretation for GC conferences and events, please visit: [Sign language interpretation services<span class="fas fa-external-link-square-alt mrgn-lft-sm mrgn-rght-sm" aria-hidden="true"></span><span class="wb-inv"> Internal link</span>](https://gcintranet.tpsgc-pwgsc.gc.ca/bt-tb/interpretation/signe-sign-eng.html)

 ##### Communication Access Realtime Translation (<abbr>CART</abbr>)

 Captions enables people who are deaf, have a hearing loss and people who have cognitive disabilities like auditory processing difficulties, and even people for who French and English might not be their first language, to be able to fully participate in live events.

-- To book CART services, please visit: [CART – Communication Access Realtime Translation \| Canadian Hearing Services (chs.ca)](https://www.chs.ca/service/cart-communication-access-realtime-translation)
+- To book CART services, please visit: [CART – Communication Access Realtime Translation](https://www.chs.ca/service/cart-communication-access-realtime-translation)

 **Warning:** Some virtual events platforms offer automated live captions, like [Microsoft Teams Live Captions](https://support.microsoft.com/en-us/office/use-live-captions-in-a-teams-meeting-4be2d304-f675-4b57-8347-cbd000a21260).
 Unfortunately, these technologies often make errors which disadvantages users who rely on captions.
 Automated captions should be used as a last resort only or for events of lower importance.
 Use Communication Access Realtime Translation (<abbr>CART</abbr>) instead.